FlightControl-Master/slate/source/includes/Wrapper.Airbase.md

 The DCS Airbase APIs are used extensively within MOOSE.
 The AIRBASE class has for each DCS Airbase API a corresponding method.
 To be able to distinguish easily in your code the difference between a AIRBASE API call and a DCS Airbase API call, the first letter of the method is also capitalized.
-So, by example, the DCS Airbase method @{DCSWrapper.Airbase#Airbase.getName}() is implemented in the AIRBASE class as AIRBASE-GetName.
+So, by example, the DCS Airbase method @{DCSWrapper.Airbase#Airbase.getName}() is implemented in the AIRBASE class as AIRBASE-GetName-.

 More functions will be added